bxr5xrk/crypto-log/README.md

 # CRYPTO APP

+# This program shows:
-# this program shows the cryptocurrency rate for a certain period of time, and today's news from the site beincrypto.ru
+## The cryptocurrency rate for a certain period of time
+## Today's news from the site beincrypto.ru